-Core area “Peaceful and inclusive societies” Political participation and responsive administration
+Core area “Peaceful and inclusive societies” Political participation and citizen-focused municipalities

 Burkina Faso’s constitution of 1991 enshrines decentralisation as part of the process of democratic reform.
-In 2006, a comprehensive restructuring effort for the public administration sector was launched.
+In 2006, a comprehensive programme for restructuring public administration was launched.
 Prior to that, the public sector had been highly centralised.
-As part of this process, the entire country was divided into municipalities and administrative powers were transferred to the new municipal authorities.
-The distribution of responsibilities between central government and local authorities needs to be set down more precisely and its efficiency improved.
+As part of this process, the entire country was divided into municipalities, and administrative powers were transferred to the new municipal authorities.
+The distribution of responsibilities between central government and local authorities, however, needs to be defined more precisely.
 Moreover, Burkina Faso's municipalities lack both the money and the qualified staff needed to carry out their responsibilities properly.

-Germany is supporting local authorities in their efforts to invest in local infrastructure such as schools, health centres, roads and water supply systems.
-Germany is also helping the country to set up a nationwide training system for local government employees.
+Germany is supporting local authorities in their efforts to increase domestic revenue and invest in local infrastructure such as schools, health centres, roads and water supply systems.
 In these activities, particular attention is being paid to fostering the participation of women in local decision-making processes.